qmk/qmk_firmware/docs/newbs_getting_started.md

 Sadly, Ubuntu reitroduced this bug and is [yet to fix it](https://bugs.launchpad.net/ubuntu/+source/bash/+bug/1588562).
 Luckily, the fix is easy.
 Run this as your user: `echo "PATH=$HOME/.local/bin:$PATH" >> $HOME/.bashrc && source $HOME/.bashrc`

-?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
-If you don't know what that means you can safely ignore this message.

-### Note on FreeBSD Permissions :id=note-on-freebsd-permissions
+?>**Note on FreeBSD**:
 It is suggested to run `qmk setup` as a non-`root` user to start with, but this will likely identify packages that need to be installed to your base system using `pkg`.
 However the installation will probably fail when run as an unprivileged user.
-To manually install the base dependencies, run the following either as `root`, or with `sudo`:
+To manually install the base dependencies, run `./util/qmk_install.sh` either as `root`, or with `sudo`.

-    ./util/qmk_install.sh

 Once that completes, re-run `qmk setup` to complete the setup and checks.

+?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
+If you don't know what that means you can safely ignore this message.

 ## 4. Test Your Build Environment